top of page

 • Family of Origin: Sometimes, an individual’s relationship with their family of origin might cause some problems in their romantic relationship.
 In some cultures, an enmeshed relationship with the family of origin might lead to the parents’ overinvolvement in the couple’s relationship.
 One partner might share many details about their private life with their family, which can bother their partner.
 Alternatively, in some cultures, a disengaged relationship with the family of origin might lead the partner to feel unloved and unaccepted by their partner’s family.
 Having dismissive parents can cause more issues if the partner desires emotional support from them, such as expecting closeness during stressful situations or life transitions, or expecting visits on special holidays.

-Couple Counseling for Intercultural Couples
+Couple Therapy Bucks County for Intercultural Couples

-We offer couples counseling in Bucks County, PA for communication, conflict resolution, affair recovery, and rebuilding intimacy and trust.
-Our approach involves Gottman method couples therapy and emotionally-focused couple therapy, which is one of the most empirically validated and effective therapies for improving distressed couple relationships.
-We can assist both you and your partner as you learn to understand each other, address old conflicts, move past hurts and betrayals, and increase your intimacy.
+We offer both online and in person couples counseling Bucks County, PA focusing on communication, conflict resolution, affair recovery, and rebuilding intimacy and trust.
+We welcome couples from diverse cultural backgrounds including interracial, intercultural, interfaith relationships.
+Our approach incorporates Relational Life Therapy, The Gottman Method, and emotionally-focused couples therapy, which is one of the most empirically validated and effective therapies for improving distressed relationships.
+We are here to assist you and your partner on your journey to understand each other, address past conflicts, repair injuries, move past hurts and betrayals, and increase your intimacy.

 marriage counseling bucks county